tldr-pages/tldr/pages/common/subl.md

 # subl

-> Sublime Text
->
-> A sophisticated text editor for code, markup and prose.
+> Sublime Text, a sophisticated text editor for code, markup and prose.

 - Open a file or folder: